Exclusive: J.C. Penney explores bankruptcy as hopes for recovery fade - sources

 The coronavirus outbreak has hammered traditional brick-and-mortar department store operators and other retailers that had to close their doors to customers to curb its spread.
 They were already struggling as consumers shifted to online shopping, before the coronavirus infected more than half a million Americans, resulting in more than 23,000 deaths.

-Macy's Inc <M.N>, the largest U.S. department store operator by sales, has tapped advisers at investment bank Lazard Ltd <LAZ.N> and law firm Kirkland & Ellis LLP to explore options including new financing, Reuters reported this week.
-Last week, peer Nordstrom <JWN.N> said it borrowed $600 million against its real estate.
+Macy's Inc, the largest U.S. department store operator by sales, has tapped advisers at investment bank Lazard Ltd and law firm Kirkland & Ellis LLP to explore options including new financing, Reuters reported this week.
+Last week, peer Nordstrom said it borrowed $600 million against its real estate.
 Neiman Marcus Group, another department store operator, is advancing bankruptcy preparations, Reuters reported earlier this month.

 DEBT PAYMENTS DUE